Meeting with Baptiste Guinaudeau

 What state of mind are you in?

 We are blessed!
 We know how to steer our teams in the right direction to maintain positive momentum.
 Julie and I have also reached a point in our lives where we have been making wine for 20 years.
 We’ve made mistakes, we’ve experienced things, and we feel more at ease now.
 That helps a lot.
 Everything is good.
 But the question is, how do we make this last?
 How do we pass on all of our knowledge?
 How will we be able to adapt our viticulture to the future, which will be in a different context?
-Even though we’d like to stay dynamic, we find that things are changing really fast.
+Even though we’d like to stay proactive, we find that things are changing really fast.

 What do you primarily look for in wines?

-We work with small vineyards.
-The Pensées plot is only 0.7 hectares, so our challenge is to manage these small volumes without extracting too much, as we don’t have the volume to balance it out.
+Purity, brightness, brilliance, and transparency in the structure.
+Density through the velvetiness of tannins rather than power, and length and persistence.
+Our interest lies in what happens in the minutes after tasting rather than the immediacy of the flavour or the mid-palate.
+All of this is achieved through vineyard work.
+We work with small plots.
+The Pensées plot is only 1.7 acres, so our challenge is to manage these small volumes without extracting too much, as we don’t have the volume to balance it out.
 We are constantly in search of finesse.
 We blend the grapes very early with precise harvest choices to obtain the necessary volume.
 We work on the individual plots or even within the plots in the vineyard, but in the cellar, we don’t try to isolate our harvest into multiple lots.
 We believe that early blending makes the best wine.
 The vine’s maturity, sequences, and growth cycles are more easily identifiable in the vineyard to achieve this search for harmony, unity, and brilliance.

 How do you manage to find a balance between technique and intuition?